mrisher/smtp-sts/spec.md

 This document defines a mechanism for recipient domains to publish policies
 specifying:
-   * whether MTAs sending mail to this domain should expect TLS support
+   * whether MTAs sending mail to this domain can expect TLS support
    * how MTAs can validate the TLS server certificate presented during mail delivery
-   * what the recipient recommends should be done with messages when TLS cannot be successfully negotiated
+   * what the recipient recommends the sender do with messages when TLS cannot be successfully negotiated

 The protocol described is separated into three logical components: